 - To increase the real income of citizens: The real income of the citizens can easily be increased through good economic planning.

 - Equitable allocation of resources: The development plan is aimed at equal allocation of the country’s resources to all sectors of the economy.

 - Diversification of the economy: Through good development planning, Nigeria’s economy will be diversified to many sectors.

 - To bridge the gap between the rich and the poor: Good economic planning ensures the distribution of income more evenly among individuals and socio-economic groups.

 - To achieve economic self-sufficiency: Through good development planning offers the essential mechanism for overcoming some obstacles to economic development.

 - To ensure economic growth: Development planning offers the essential mechanism for overcoming some obstacles to economic development

-- To reduce foreign control of the economy: A good development planning will assist to reduce foreign control or dominance of the nations economy.
+- To reduce foreign control of the economy: Good development planning will assist to reduce foreign control or dominance of the nation’s economy.

-- To ensure joint business participation: A good development planning will increase the participation, of citizens in the ownership and management of productive enterprises
+- To ensure joint business participation: Good development planning will increase the participation, of citizens in the ownership and management of productive enterprises

-- To reduce rural-urban migration: A good development planning will also ensure that movement of people from rural to urban centres is reduced.
+- To reduce rural-urban migration: Good development planning will also ensure that the movement of people from rural to urban centres is reduced.